 Every tax season is a nail-biting period for many taxpayers, especially those whose grasp of this annual ritual is insufficient.
-The anxiety often arises from fear of making errors, which attracts punitive responses from the IRS.
+The anxiety often arises from fear of making errors, which attracts punitive responses from the IRS regarding taxes.
 But what if we told you that you could avoid the emotional roller-coaster with a few hidden tricks?
 Read on for a comprehensive guide toward an anxiety-free tax season.

 1. It is possible to enjoy a favorable relationship with the taxman